jamashita/anden/README.md

 ## Clone

-Clone Object literal.
-This class does not check whether the given Object literal has circular references or not.
+Clone an object literal.
+This class does not check whether the given object literal has circular references or not.

 ### `Copy.copy<T extends ObjectLiteral>(obj: T): T`